 Some of our artists have agreed to share their stories with you, their experiences and their creative processes.
-You can read about them and view some of their work, some of which is available for purchase, below.
+You can read about them and view some of their work below.
+ThEse artists’ work is available for purchase at our pop-up shows every month.

 Shakiba, 29 ♦ Aghanistan